top of page

 The adjective 'inquisitive' has its etymological origins in Latin.
 It is derived from the Latin word 'inquirere,' which combines 'in,' meaning 'in' or 'into,' and 'quaerere,' meaning 'to seek' or 'to inquire.'
 In ancient Rome, 'inquirere' referred to the act of seeking and investigating, often in a quest for knowledge or information.
 This concept of seeking and probing with curiosity was carried into English with the word 'inquisitive,' where it retained its meaning of being characterized by a strong desire to learn, explore, and seek knowledge or information.
 'Inquisitive' suggests a natural inclination to question and delve into matters, reflecting a curiosity that drives one to explore the unknown.
 Thus, the etymology of 'inquisitive' underscores its historical connection to the idea of seeking and inquiring, particularly in the pursuit of knowledge.

-Quiz: Find the meaning of inquisitive
+Find the correct meaning of the adjective inquisitive:

 Try Again!